kosl/kronoterm2mqtt/README.md

 ~~~
 If the test above fails, try to change port or baudrate to 19200 by editing `kronoterm2mqtt/examples/print-temperatures.py`.

-## Home assistant Heat pump card

- - Lovelace HTML Jinja2 Template card (html-template-card)
- - Numberbox Card (numberbox-card)
- - fold-entity-row

 ## Systemd with Mosquitto in Docker

-To cleanly start at boot without restarts one may need to wait a while by probing
+To cleanly start at boot without restarts one may need to wait a while
-the port until available with additional setup for Mosquitto to serve.
+by probing the port until available with additional setup for
+`localhost` Mosquitto to serve.
 Updated
 `/etc/systemd/system/kronoterm2mqtt.service` should look like

 ~~~systemd
 [Unit]
 Description=kronoterm2mqtt